Here are the steps in the Exploratory system. Let's dive in!

 The network

 We record how the trip fits into our network: the treks, the trains and the cities.
-Our mission is ongoing to map the Alpine approaches down to the less obvious ones.
-Our Zugspitze Tour fits into the Adlerweg network, making use of trains from Munich and the general lifestyle of the German and Austrian Alps.
+Our mission is ongoing to map the Alpine approaches, down to the less obvious ones.

 Step 2.
 We write